vauxoo-tests/vauxoodocstheme/doc/source/configure_access_and_security_for_instances.rst

 Allocate a floating IP address to an instance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When an instance is created in OpenStack, it is automatically assigned a
+When an instance is created in Vauxoo, it is automatically assigned a
 fixed IP address in the network to which the instance is assigned.
 This
 IP address is permanently associated with the instance until the
 instance is terminated.